-Since its appointment, there have been no transactions as Dalriada has not accepted any payments into the Scheme, either by way of contribution or transfers in so there have been no transaction costs.
+Since Dalriada's appointment there have been no transactions, as no payments into the Scheme have been accepted, either by way of contribution or transfers-in.
+As a result, there have been no transaction costs.

-However, under the terms of its appointment, the fees of Dalriada and its advisers are met from Scheme funds.
-Whilst these costs (or "charges") fall as debt due from the employer (or sponsor), in this case the sponsor was a dormant company with no assets.
+Under the terms of its appointment, the fees of Dalriada and its advisers are met from Scheme funds.
+Whilst these costs (or "charges") fall as debt due from the employer (or sponsor), in this case the sponsor is a dissolved company.
+It has already been confirmed by way of the liquidator that the sponsor had very little in the way of assets and was therefore unable to meet its financial obligations to the Scheme.